-Recently updated on May 30th, 2024 at 11:47 am
+Recently updated on December 10th, 2024 at 06:10 am

 Diabetes is a prevalent and chronic disease affecting millions of people worldwide.
 It is characterized by the body’s inability to regulate blood sugar levels properly.
 With the right management, individuals with diabetes can lead healthy and fulfilling lives.